CtrlK

 Completeness

-Clearly answers both what ('Demonstrates Living-off-the-Land techniques using native OS tools to simulate realistic threat actor behavior') and when ('Use when proving attack feasibility without custom malware, testing detection coverage, and validating what a real adversary could achieve').
+The description clearly answers both 'what' (demonstrates LotL techniques using native OS tools to simulate threat actor behavior) and 'when' (explicitly states 'Use when proving attack feasibility without custom malware, testing detection coverage, and validating what a real adversary could achieve with only built-in system capabilities').

 3 / 3